 Separated from the contiguous Muslim world by the Indian Ocean, Islam did not arrive to Java with an army but with Muslim traders.
 Among them were the quasi-mythical Wali Songo, saintly preachers who were instrumental in the spread of Islam among the indigenous people.
 Murad notes the focus of the Wali Songo on the core of the religion.
 Outwardly they conformed themselves to the local culture, changing their clothes and even their names.
 They constructed poems in the local language, borrowing from existing poetic forms but filling them with Islamic content.
 To this day, these verses are memorized and chanted by Javanese Muslims.
 For Murad this is the proper method of da’wah, the duty of calling people to Islam, in a way that is least alienating and prioritizes the essence of Islam.

 Not only is obsession with formalism culturally unwise, it also creates a legalism that deprives people of understanding the core ethics of Islam.
 More than once, Murad argues that with a more inwardly focused Islam, a Muslim will find the new ethical issues that modernity raises relatively easier to handle, at least on a personal basis.
-The overall point that Shaykh Murad makes here is that Islam is traditionally heterogeneous, and that’s a good thing, and that Muslims today should be more principle-focused than formalistic.
+The overall point that Shaykh Murad makes here is that Islam is traditionally heterogeneous, and that is a good thing, and Muslims today should be more principle-focused than formalistic.

 Murad explicitly takes from Vincent Mansour Monteil, a French convert who wrote a book “The Five Colors of Islam” in which he demonstrates how Islam is a rainbow of cultures that coalesce into a single white prism of tawhid.
 Monteil believed this understanding of Islam’s adaptable but not transformable nature to be the key for Islam in Europe.
 Monteil’s recommendation for how to achieve this for European Muslims rests with the indigenous converts and children of immigrants.
 The first immigrant generation is stuck in a triangle juggling their native Islam, the raw Islam, and modernity.
 Other Muslims by contrast are in a simple dialectic with raw Islam on one side and modernity on the other.
 Murad echoes Monteil’s belief that this is a challenge that can be met, demonstrating how he is against a total retreat from the modern world.